Uniformly S-essential submodules and uniformly S-injective uniformly S-envelopes: - -essential submodules

-The following proposition gives a characterization of $u$-$S$-injective $u$-$S$-envelopes.
+The following proposition gives a characterization of a $u$-$S$-injective $u$-$S$-envelope, when it exists.

-\begin{proposition} Let $R$ be a ring, $S$ a multiplicative subset of $R$, and $M$ an $R$-module.
-Assume that $M$ has a $u$-$S$-injective $u$-$S$-envelope.
-Then the following statements about a $u$-$S$-monomorphism $i:M\to E$ are equivalent: \begin{enumerate} \item[(1)] $i:M\to E$ is a $u$-$S$-injective $u$-$S$-envelope of $M$.
+\begin{proposition} Let $S$ be a multiplicative subset of a ring $R$ and $M$ an $R$-module.
+Suppose that $M$ has a $u$-$S$-injective $u$-$S$-envelope.
+Then the following statements about a $u$-$S$-monomorphism $i:M\to E$ are equivalent: \begin{enumerate} \item[(1)] $i:M\to E$ is a $u$-$S$-injective $u$-$S$-envelope;